Xeronaus/Cedaruke/README.md

 # Clarifications

-¹Although you actually can legally do that, the Mindustry modding community wouldn't be happy about it.
+¹Although you actually can legally do that, I can't guarantee of the mods safety the.
 Please go to [here](https://mindustrygame.github.io/wiki/modding/4-spriting/) and look out for the bold text.